Tutorial — Separate stems and lay them into the timeline

 A speaker_N stem plays as silence

-Fix: Skip that stem when picking selections for /mix.
+Fix: Skip that stem when picking selections for the directive.
 Tighten the trim if it recurs.

 Up next